Wells Fargo slashes price target on Tronox Holdings plc [TROX] – find out why.

 TROX stock trade performance evaluation

-Tronox Holdings plc [TROX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.13.
-With this latest performance, TROX shares gained by 11.82% in over the last four-week period, additionally sinking by -33.63% over the last 6 months – not to mention a drop of -33.75% in the past year of trading.
+Tronox Holdings plc [TROX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.36.
+With this latest performance, TROX shares gained by 14.29% in over the last four-week period, additionally sinking by -36.36% over the last 6 months – not to mention a drop of -32.84% in the past year of trading.

 Tronox Holdings plc [TROX]: An insightful look at the core fundamentals